LeR with Custom Functions and Parameters

 Detectors |

-3G (ET, CE), SNR > 12 |
+3G (ET, CE), \(\rho_{\rm opt}\) > 12 |

-O4 (H1, L1, V1), SNR > 10 |
+O4 (H1, L1, V1), \(\rho_{\rm obs}\) > 10 |

 Notes:

-GW parameter sampling priors and lens parameter samplers: Must be a function with
+GW priors/samplers must be a function with

-sizeas the only input argument, or aler.utils.FunctionConditioningclass object (preferred for lens parameters).
-Usenumba.njitdecorator for prior/sampler functions when possible.ler.utils.FunctionConditioningcreates interpolators for the custom functions to speed up the calculations relying on numba njit.Merger rate density: Must be a function of redshift, i.e., \(F(z_s)\).
+sizeas the only input argument, or aler.utils.FunctionConditioningclass object (use cases shown in later sections).
+Usenumba.njitdecorator for prior/sampler functions when possible.ler.utils.FunctionConditioningcreates interpolators for the custom functions to speed up the calculations relying on numba njit.Lens parameter samplers must be

-Velocity dispersion function (galaxy number density): Must be a function of velocity dispersion, i.e., \(F(\sigma)\) or \(F(\sigma, z_l)\).
+Velocity dispersion function (galaxy number density) must use a function of velocity dispersion, i.e., \(F(\sigma)\) or \(F(\sigma, z_l)\), to create the

 3.1.
 Custom Event Type with non-spinning configuration